corsairmarks/psionic_ascension_galaxy_species/mod/README.md

 * [Assimilate All the Pops](https://steamcommunity.com/sharedfiles/filedetails/?id=2908463208) allows empires to have multiple assimilation types, and thus cybernetic species can also gain psionic traits
 * [Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) contains much of my assimilation enhancements, required for Assimilate All the Pops

-### When to Install

-This mod can be safely added to or removed from your savegame after the game has started.
-It is implemented through events without adding or removing gameplay objects.
-If you remove it, you will keep any modified species and leaders of those species with their existing traits, but further empires adopting Psionics traditions group or the "Great Awakening" tradition will only upgrade their own Pops and leaders.
-Back up your savegame before trying to remove a mod.

 ## Known Issues